 If you enjoy SUP just as you love your pup, just take her on board with you.
-What can bring more fun than to take your pup along with you as your ride on your paddleboard?
+What can bring more fun than taking your pup along with you as your ride on your paddleboard?
 Enjoy every adventure that nature offers with your best friend.
 Therefore, paddle boarding with your pup can be a great way to introduce your pooch to the best outdoor experience.

-If you are planning on taking your dog out on the water, don’t rush it, there are several things you should know before bringing your dog for paddle boarding.
+If you are planning on taking your dog out on the water, don’t rush it, there are several things you should know before bringing your dog for paddleboarding.
 There are many tips that will help you teach your pup how to ride on the water in a safe, easy, and fun way.
 Here is the best idea, just for you!

 Keep Your Pup Comfortable

 Not all dogs are natural swimmers.
 However, there are those that can swim.
 Whether he can swim or not, keep your pup comfortable while taking him with you to SUP.
 Make sure that the pup wears a life jacket as you paddleboard.

 Besides, it is super essential that your paddleboard is an excellent fit for your pup.
 You may need a paddleboard with a large surface area.
 A big board will be more comfortable and stable both for you and the pup.
 Dogs prefer soft tops more than epoxy since they are less slippery.
 The inflatable paddle board would be a great choice as it’s softer than rigid boards.

 Give Your Pup A Test Run In An Isolated Location Before Heading To A Crowded Spot

 Go find a paddling sport that’s less crowded and take your pup on board to let her get used to being on a paddleboard.
 It might be a new experience for your pup and if she’s not comfortable with it, you might consider canceling the activity.
 But if your dog appears to be suited to the sport, then you can move on to your target paddle boarding spot.